“Four Horn” Community Power Figure and Headcrest are Significant Additions to the DMA’s Nationally Acclaimed Collection

 This exceptional Songye power figure has an intensely striking physical presence due to the dynamic contrast between the four prominent horns that radiate from the head and the serene quality of the face provided by the rare use of closed eyes.
 The metal additions to the face augment the value and texture to the figure.
 The size of the figure (21 inches) suggests its use either personally for a community leader or by a larger community.
 Widely published and exhibited, the “Four-Horn” statue from the Allan Stone Collection is “an icon of African art,” according to Sotheby’s in its description of the work, adding that “through this juxtaposition of opposing qualities, the unknown artist created one of the most arresting works of all figurative sculpture - a universal masterpiece.”

-Headcrest, Cross River Region, Nigeria; Ejagham peoples.
-The headcrest or headdress mask of wood armature covered in Red Duiker (Cephalophus natalensis) is the first work by the Ejagham peoples to enter the DMA collection, and enriches the already substantial and prestigious collection of arts from Nigeria.
+Headcrest, Attributed to Asikpo Edet Okun of Ibonda (active late 19th to early 20th century), Cross River Region, Nigeria, Efut peoples.
+The headcrest mask of wood armature covered in Red Duiker (Cephalophus natalensis) is the first work by the Efut peoples to enter the DMA's collection, and enriches the already substantial and prestigious collection of arts from Nigeria.
 It is a remarkable example of its type, which are relatively rare in museum collections.
-The four spiraling extensions from the central female head create a dynamic three-dimensionality to the mask.
+The four spiraling extensions of the hairstyle create a dynamic three-dimensionality to the mask.

 About the Dallas Museum of Art and its African Art Collection